Code-Institute-Submissions/my-milestone-project/README.md

 - Colours
 - and more

 # User Stories
 as a user i would like a home page that has all the informatin on the page tat i need for example.
 1. code of conduct
 1. links to the other pages

-as a user i would like to contact support for any problems i have.
+as a user i would like to contact support for any problems i have with the game or other players.

 as a user i would like to view when tournaments are on and also who will be playing with times and dates and the rank the teams are.

 # features
 describe the header - the header is for the title and for the bits of code that are important.
 You will have a header for all 3 catagories, for example
 1. images
 1. website links
 1. tournaments